umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 * See Organization Members

 {% hint style="info" %}
 Being a Member of an organization, does not give access to any projects under it.
 To get access to a project under an organization, you need to be [invited](/umbraco-cloud/set-up/users-on-cloud.md) to the project.
-This can be done by either someone that is part of a project or an administrator of your organization.
+This can be done by either someone that is part of the project or an administrator in your organization.
 {% endhint %}

 ### Multi Factor Authentication (MFA) enforcement